tigrisdata/tigris-docs/docs/datamodels/overview.md

 # Overview

-Tigris is a data platform for real-time websites and apps.
+Tigris is a zeroops data platform for real-time websites and apps.
 At the core is a document-oriented database with strict schema enforcement policies.
 Specifically, Tigris tries to maintain the flexibility of the document data modeling approach, while still enforcing schemas so that users can be confident in the integrity of their data.